 The development of mathematics from ancient times to the birth of calculus in the seventeenth century.
 Independent work on a topic in the history of mathematics since 1700.

 MAT 7305: Technology in Teaching of Math

-Applications of technology to topics selected from algebra, geometry, calculus, statistics and programming.
+topics selected from algebra, geometry, calculus, statistics and programming.
 Technologies used may include computer algebra systems, e.g., Maple, geometry software, e.g., Sketchpad, and statistics software, e.g., Fathom.